DavidNgoDev/AIO-Security-Audit/README.md

 Scans your computer for rootkits, malware and more using popular open source scanners made by people.

 # How to install
-1. git clone https://github.com/DavidNgoDev/AIO-Security-Audit.git && cd AIO-Security-Audit && chmod +x aio.sh && ./aio.sh
+1. git clone https://github.com/DavidNgoDev/AIO-Security-Audit.git && cd AIO-Security-Audit && chmod +x audit.sh && ./audit.sh

 # Credits
 - http://rkhunter.sourceforge.net/